Do you know which children’s author has a birthday on March 2? Dr. Seuss!

 During the years I taught language arts, I loved finding ways to celebrate Dr. Seuss’ birthday and Read across America each March with my students.
 I’ve since had the pleasure of introducing my own little ones to Dr. Seuss.

-In honor of Dr. Seuss, we decided to decorate with a simple Cat in the Hat craft.
+In honor of Dr. Seuss, we decided to decorate the house with this simple Cat in the Hat craft.

 For each Cat in the Hat craft you will need: